 We are dedicated to conserving the natural resources of Noble County by educating and providing technical services to land users for future generations.
 We do presentations and workshops for schools and organizations on agriculture, forestry and wildlife upon request.
 Some workshops include:

-- Trapper Education Course (Weekend prior to Christmas)
+- Trapper Education Courses

 - Timber Workshops